 It is virtually impossible to develop a listing of every type of business decision that will be confronted.
-Classic examples include whether to outsource or not, when to accept special orders, and whether to discontinue a product or project.
-Although each of these examples will be considered in more detail, what is most important is to develop a general frame of reference for business decision making.
+Classic examples include whether or not to outsource, when to accept special orders, and whether to discontinue a product or project.
+Although each of these examples will be considered in more detail, it is most important to develop a general frame of reference for business decision making.

-In general, that approach requires identification of decision alternatives, logging relevant costs/benefits of each choice, evaluating qualitative issues, and selecting the most desirable option based on judgmental balancing of quantitative and qualitative factors.
+In general, business decision making requires identification of decision alternatives, logging relevant costs/benefits of each choice, evaluating qualitative issues, and selecting the most desirable option based on judgmental balancing of quantitative and qualitative factors.
 Recognize that this process begins with judgment (what are the alternatives?) and ends with judgment (which alternative presents the best blend of quantitative and qualitative factors?).

 Companies must frequently choose between using outside vendors/suppliers or producing a good or service internally.
 Outsourcing occurs across many functional areas.
 For instance, some companies outsource data processing, tech support, payroll services, and similar operational aspects of running a business.
 Manufacturing companies may also find it advantageous to outsource certain aspects of production (frequently termed the “make or buy” decision).